ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 The term `realm` is used at multiple places within the texts and documentation of the SPL Gov system.
-At some perspective it can be considered as equivalent to DAO, in cases a DAO may consists of several `relms`.
+At some perspective it can be considered as equivalent to DAO, in cases a DAO may consists of several `realms`.
 Let's elaborate.

 From technical perspective the `Realm` is the top level wrapper of configuration setup for DAO.
 In this context the [`Realm`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/realm.rs)